 If you plan to enroll in CHEM-C 117, CHEM-S 117, MATH-T 101, or EDUC-N 101, you must take the Online Math Placement Exam regardless of your intended area of study.

-If a student’s transfer credits have not been articulated for these particular IU Bloomington course(s), the student must plan to take the Online Math Placement Exam prior to New Student Orientation.
-New students will receive information on their New Student Orientation Confirmation page from the Office of First Year Experience Programs regarding scheduled testing opportunities and any required registration procedures.
+If a student’s transfer credits have not been articulated for these particular IU Bloomington course(s), the student must plan to take the Online Math Placement Exam prior to New Student Orientation (NSO).
+During your NSO advising appointment you will meet with an advisor who will interpret your score and determine your placement levels and course options.
+Neglecting to take the exam prior to NSO may disrupt your advising appointment and course registration.
 Please see the IUB Credit Transfer Service website to see how courses from previous institutions will transfer.

 Academic credit for Calculus may be awarded through a proctored exam taken during New Student Orientation.
 Additional information about the Calculus Exemption Exam is available on the Optional Exemption Exams page of our website.